axiros/terminal_markdown_viewer/README.md

 ### Noteable Features

-- 40k theme combinations: mdv ships with > 200 luminocity sorted themes, converted from html themes tables to ansi.
-Those can be combined for code vs regular md output...
+- Tons of theme combinations: mdv ships with > 200 luminocity sorted themes, converted from html themes tables to ansi.
+Those can be combined for code vs regular markdown output...
 - Admonitions
 - Tables, incl. wide table handling avoiding "interleaving"
-- Somewhat hackable, all in [one](mdv.py) module
+- Somewhat hackable, all in [one](markdownviewer.py) module
 - Useable as lib as well
 - File change monitor
-- Smart text wrapping
+- Text wrapping
+- Source code highlighter
 - Little directory change monitor (cames handy when working on multiple files, to get the current one always displayed)
 	- which can run arbitrary commands on file changes
 	- which passes filepath, raw and prettyfied content to the other command